MichaelMcGee-School/Assignment_12/source/beatSaber.rst

 `````````````

 As you improve your Beat Saber skills, the game community has many higher difficulty and high variety
-music and song maps available to download and import into the game for you to grow as a player and
+music and song maps available to download.

+Importing these into the game allows you to grow as a player and
 enjoy your favorite music or memes in a fantastic game environment.